• Skip to primary navigation

 Roasted Butternut Squash, Spinach, and Ricotta Frittata

-Published: Jan 12, 2020 · Modified: Sep 30, 2022 by Jennifer ·
+Modified: Sep 30, 2022 · Published: Jan 12, 2020 by Jennifer

-Jump to Recipe
+Jump to Recipe Print Recipe

 Light, savory, and a little sweet, this roasted butternut squash, spinach, and ricotta frittata is the perfect fall dish.
 The frittata is first prepared in a skillet on the stove and then finished in the oven for an even golden top.
 Pillowy pockets of ricotta take this frittata to a whole other creamy level worth sharing with your favorite people!